 In this short tutorial, I am going to tell you about the useful tool that will split your database SQL file into small parts so that you can import all the files one by one.

 The wow factor of this tool is that you can set the maximum size for each output files.
 So that the size of the files will not be exceeded your threshold.
+Once all the chunks created you can import it into your WordPress blog or other use.

 Latest posts by Amit Kharbade (see all)